The Double Danger of Scorn

 Scorn carries a double danger: the danger of pride, as well as the danger of not loving our neighbor.

 When we scorn others, we reveal that our hearts are proud.
-We think we’re better than a person or group.
+We believe we are superior to others.
 Proverbs 3:34 says, “Toward the scorners he is scornful, but to the humble he gives favor.”
 Want God to be opposed to you?
 According to this Scripture (repeated in James 4:6 and 1 Peter 5:5), scorn and pride is a good way to make this happen.
 “They will get from God exactly what they give others: as they tear everything down with their mouths, so the LORD will tear them down with his curse (see v.
 34); as they cover others with reproach, so the LORD will cover them with shame,” observes Bruce Waltke.

 Scorn also reveals a lack of love for others.
 When we speak or think of others with contempt, we fail to keep the command to love our neighbor.
 Jesus said, “Whoever insults his brother will be liable to the council; and whoever says, ‘You fool!’ will be liable to the hell of fire” (Matthew 5:22).
 Surprisingly, the term “fool” Jesus uses expresses the kind of contempt I’m talking about.
 Skye Jethani explains: